websublime/workspace-tools/scripts/TESTING.md

-# Testing Guide for Workspace Node Tools CLI
+# Testing Guide for Workspace Tools CLI

 This guide covers how to build, install, and test the `workspace` CLI tool.